xx-peach/iavi/lab4/report/lab4.md

-## Experiment Principles
+## 3 Experiment Principles

-### Camera calibration
+### 3.1 Camera calibration

-The methods and steps to do camera calibration is same as what we do in the previous labs.

-We could use the `opencv` functions to find the corners of the chessboard and then do calibration.
+The methods and steps to do camera calibration is same as what we do in the previous labs, we could use the `opencv` functions to find the corners of the chessboard and then do calibration.

-[这里可以放一张软件里生成的标出了角点的图片？（雾）]

-### Decoding
+### 3.2 Decoding

-Decoding is the process of finding the correspondence between the image pixels and patterns.

-The main concepts of this step is to use the bright and dark pattern projected by the projector to encode the  positions.
+Decoding is the process of finding the correspondence between the image pixels and patterns, the main concepts of this step is to use the bright and dark pattern projected by the projector to encode the  positions.

-[这里可以放一下我们生成的格雷码图片？（雾）]

 For example, if a position in the image undergoes a sequence of *bright-dark-bright-bright-dark-bright*, the code of the position is $101101  = 45$.

-[这里可以放一张软件里生成的那个五颜六色的图片？（雾）]

-### Projector calibration
+### 3.3 Projector calibration

 The mathematical model used to describe projector in this lab is actually the same as that of a camera.
 Thus, we could use the same method to calibrate the projector too.